The best and worst ads that celebrated the Apollo 11 Moon landing

 On the day after the Moon landing, July 21, 1969, the news coverage in the nation’s newspapers was expansive, almost unlimited.
 Every single minute of the Moon landing and the Moon walk were described and analyzed.

-That day, the New York Times devoted its entire first section to the Moon landing—18 newspaper pages of stories, pictures, graphics, and even a page of poems inspired by the Moon landings and two pages of reactions from prominent people around the world.
-Such luminaries as Henry Ford, the Dali Lama, Charles Lindbergh, Jesse Jackson, and Pablo Picasso—”It means nothing to me . . .
-I don’t care”—offered a response.
+That day, the New York Times devoted its entire first section to the Moon landing—18 newspaper pages of stories, pictures, graphics; a page of poems inspired by the Moon landings; and two pages of reactions from prominent people around the world, including Henry Ford, the Dali Lama, Charles Lindbergh, Jesse Jackson, and Pablo Picasso (“It means nothing to me . . . .
+I don’t care”).

 On the 21st, any advertising about Apollo was modest, perhaps because big companies wanted to see the astronauts land safely back home before unleashing their Moon-related marketing.

-The most interesting ad on July 21, 1969 came from Brillo steel-wool scrubbing pads.
+The most interesting ad on July 21, 1969, came from Brillo steel-wool scrubbing pads.
 Brillo offered Times readers a poster-size color map of the Moon, from Rand McNally.
 The ad was a striking one-third of a page, showing the Moon, with a coupon.
-It was a typical late sixties promotion: Fill in your address and mail the coupon, with two “proofs of purchase” clipped from a box of Brillo pads to get that map.
-“This map is only available from Brillo,” the ad forewarned, before brightening: “Let Brillo send you the Moon.
+It was a typical late sixties promotion: Fill in your address and mail the coupon, with two “proofs of purchase” clipped from boxes of Brillo pads to get that map.
+“This map is only available from Brillo,” the ad touted.
+“Let Brillo send you the Moon.
 Free.”

 Brillo, to be clear, had no connection to the Moon landings.